evanebb/gobble/README.md

 Check out the [quickstart article on the wiki](https://github.com/evanebb/gobble/wiki/Quickstart) for an example setup.

 # General concepts
 - Simple REST API to create, assign and delete profiles and systems.
-- Uses the iPXE configuration language.
+- Uses the iPXE scripting language.
-- Does not provide a DHCP, TFTP server or iPXE.
-Those will have to be set up separately, and pointed to this application.
+- Does not include a DHCP, TFTP server or iPXE firmware.
+Those will have to be set up separately, giving you the flexibility to choose whatever you want or already have.
-- Can be deployed in addition to your existing netboot infrastructure.

 # Process
+- A client powers on, and decides/is configured to boot from the network.

-- DHCP server instructs client to chainload iPXE, points to TFTP server
+- The DHCP server instructs the client to chainload iPXE, and points it towards the TFTP server.
-- TFTP server only contains the iPXE rom(s)
+- The TFTP server serves the iPXE firmware to the client.
-- Server loads the iPXE rom and starts PXE booting again
+- The client loads the iPXE firmware, starts PXE booting again and starts sending DHCP requests.
-- DHCP server sees that client has now loaded iPXE and points it to this application; an example URL would be http://gobble.example.local/api/pxe-config?mac=$servermac
+- The DHCP server sees that the client has now loaded iPXE, and points it towards Gobble to retrieve an iPXE script; an example URL would be http://gobble.example.local/api/pxe-config?mac=$servermac
-- The application retrieves the system using the provided MAC address, and renders the iPXE config on the fly from the profile assigned to it and returns it
+- Gobble looks up the registered system using the provided MAC address, and renders the iPXE config on the fly from the profile assigned to it.
 - This config contains the kernel, initrd and custom kernel parameters that were assigned.
 This points to a TFTP, HTTP, NFS, etc. server, which is all out of the control of this application.
 - Done!